Types of Point of View (POV)

 Don’t: Sarah saw her bees out the window.
 She loved them so much.
 She expected a good harvest this year.
 She heard her husband snoring in the bedroom.
 She wanted to drown him in the honey vat and make it look like an accident.

 The verbs are a mix of senses and emotions: saw, loved, expected, heard, wanted.
+The sentence style is also repetitive because each sentence begins with a filtering verb.
 Here is it without the filtering, and with more showing rather than telling.

 Do: Sarah glanced out the window at her beehives and smiled.
 The bees were busy, and there would be a good harvest this year.
-Her husband snored in the bedroom.
-Her smile twisted into a sneer.
+Her husband snored in the bedroom and her smile twisted into a sneer.
 After the harvest, she could finally drown him in the honey vat.
 It would be so easy to make it look like an accident.

 In general, just remember to “stay in your character’s head”.

 That said, in an omniscient point of view, filtering words may become more appropriate, because the world and the characters are in fact being filtered—usually through a narratorial voice.
-The crones-and-scones example above gives an example of how to do this.
-This approach may seem somewhat old-fashioned today, but when executed well, is just as enjoyable as anything else.
+The third crones-and-scones piece above gives an example of how to do this.
+This approach may seem somewhat old-fashioned today, but when executed well, it is just as enjoyable as anything else.